Resources /

 7. Store and maintain evidence

-• Compile documentation, screenshots, and reports into a centralized Salesforce GDPR Evidence folder.
+• Compile documentation, screenshots, and reports into a centralized Salesforce GDPR evidence folder.

 • Set a quarterly reminder to update files, validate settings, and refresh certifications.